sagemath/sagewiki_to_gh-2022-10-10/days6/sprint/debian.md

 yes clisp-2.41.p11
 no  conway_polynomials-0.2 STATUS: unpackaged.
-I don't know where this should get installed. yes cvxopt-0.8.2.p4  [0.9-3] no  cython-0.9.6.8.b STATUS: packaged.; POSTED
---  doc-2.8.12 STATUS: no progress
+I don't know where this should get installed. yes cvxopt-0.8.2.p4  [0.9-3] no  cython-0.9.6.8.b STATUS: packaged.; POSTED (also in Lenny) --  doc-2.8.12 STATUS: no progress yes ecm-6.1.3
-yes ecm-6.1.3
 --  elliptic_curves-0.1 STATUS: no progress